Chewable Stim Toys: A Comprehensive Guide

 9. Asperger Syndrome Diagnostic Scale (ASDS) The ASDS is a diagnostic tool used to assess Asperger Syndrome in children and adolescents.
 Developed by Brenda Smith Myles and her colleagues.

-Get Creative With Sensory Boards for Autism
+Get Creative with Sensory Boards for Autism

 What is a Sensory Board?